-Changes in production costs may adversely effect our financial condition.
+Changes in production costs may adversely affect our financial condition.

 Production costs for our wood products and performance fibers can be affected by increases or decreases in raw material prices, particularly for raw materials such as wood, energy and chemicals.
-These raw materials fluctuate in price as a result of changing economic conditions or due to particular supply and demand considerations.
-In particular, we are currently experiencing a limited availability of hardwood which has resulted in increased production costs.
+These raw materials fluctuate in price as a result of changing economic conditions and due to particular supply and demand considerations.
+In particular, we have recently experienced a limited availability of hardwood which has resulted in increased production costs for some of our performance fibers grades.
 Increases in production costs could have a material adverse effect on our business, financial condition and results of operations.